Fever in children

 You can often tell that a child has a fever just by looking at them.
 Typical signs include a red face, tired-looking or glazed eyes and otherwise pale skin.
 A hot forehead or neck can also be a sign of fever.
 Some children lose their appetite or cry a lot.

-• the fever lasts longer than three days,
+• the fever has lasted for longer than three days.

 Causes

-Even things like running around, excitement or very warm clothing can make children feel warm without having a fever or being ill.
-One reason for this is that children only start sweating later in life as adults.
+Things like running around, excitement or very warm clothing can make children feel hot to the touch even if they don't have a fever and aren't ill.
+One reason for this is that it takes longer for children to start sweating compared to adults.

 Teething can cause a child's body temperature to go up too.

 But fever is usually caused by germs.
-Instead, it is a reaction in the body to speed up certain metabolic processes and generate more warmth.
-So it isn't an illness, but rather part of your body's normal response to the germs.
+The body reacts to the germs by speeding up certain metabolic and processes, generating more warmth.
+So fever isn't an illness, but a normal bodily response.

 If a fever develops after traveling to a faraway place – even several weeks after returning – it's important to tell your doctor about your travels.
-Special tests can be done to find out whether the child picked up an while traveling.
+Special tests can be done to find out whether the child picked up an (for example, a ) while traveling.

 Effects

-• A sunken fontanel (soft spot on the top of the baby's head)
+• A sunken fontanel (soft spot on the top of a baby's head)

 • A dry mouth and dry lips